Bizounce: Release and promotion

-"Bizounce" was released through J Records as the lead single from Olivia's debut album Olivia on March 20, 2001.
-The release included explicit and "PG-13" versions of the single along with a twenty-nine second snippet of the second single "Are U Capable", and a minute and twenty-two second snippet of the album track "It's On Again".
+"Bizounce" was released through J Records as the lead single from Olivia's debut album Olivia on January 30, 2001.
+The CD release, released on March 20, 2001, included explicit and "PG-13" versions of the single along with a twenty-nine second snippet of the second single "Are U Capable", and a minute and twenty-two second snippet of the album track "It's On Again".
 The instrumental and "X-rated" versions of the single were released on vinyl.

 Olivia made appearances on television and on live shows to promote "Bizounce".
 Before the album's release, she performed the single on Soul Train, BET, MTV's hip-hop video block Sucker Free (known at the time as DFX), and The Source Sound Lab.
 It was included on the set list for her promotional tour leading up to the album's release on May 15, 2001.
 Director Marcus Raboy shot the accompanying music video for the single.
 A review from Billboard praised the video as something that would: "catch the eyes and ears of music fans".
 Raboy would later work with Olivia on the music video for the follow-up single "Are U Capable".

 During the record's promotion, Olivia described having a good working relationship with Davis, but she called him "extremely controlling" after leaving the label.
 Olivia claimed that she was forced to be the bad girl while label mate Alicia Keys was promoted as the good girl.
 In an official statement, J Records' representatives pointed to Olivia's credits as a co-writer for a majority of the album as proof of her involvement with the project and maintained: "Clive doesn't categorize artists as good or bad girls".
 In her 2014 autobiography, Release Me: My Life, My Words, Olivia wrote that she disagreed with the record label's decision to release "Bizounce" as her debut single.
 Despite saying the single was a perfect fit for the clubs, and one of her favorite tracks from the album, she believed it did not reflect her as an artist.
 She originally pushed for "It's On Again" to be the single.